RL ROLAND LOPEZ

 Validate the token

-Now, once the user clicks on the checkbox of the widget, it will insert a token that needs to be validated in the action that our form is targeting.
+Once the user clicks the widget, it inserts a token that needs validating in the action your form targets.

 # app/controllers/users/registrations_controller.rb